danweitzel/webpage/content/post/linuxsocialscience/index.md

 ### Installing R Studio

 While we can install R Studio with the terminal I'd have to regularly update the blog post to add the correct link.
-To make my life easier I recommend you just head to the Posit website and download (R Studio)[https://posit.co/download/rstudio-desktop/].
+To make my life easier I recommend you just head to the Posit website and download [R Studio](https://posit.co/download/rstudio-desktop/).

 If you don't know what version you need you can run the following code in your terminal: